Isaac Shoenberg: Career

-Shoenberg's team analysed how the iconoscope (or Emitron) produces an electronic signal and concluded that its real efficiency was only about 5% of the theoretical maximum.
-They solved this problem by developing and patenting in 1934 two new camera tubes dubbed super-Emitron and CPS Emitron.
+In the development work on television Shoenberg's team analysed how the iconoscope (or Emitron) produces an electronic signal and concluded that its efficiency was only about 5% of the theoretical maximum.
+They improved upon this by developing and patenting in 1934 two new camera tubes dubbed super-Emitron and CPS Emitron.
 The super-Emitron was between ten and fifteen times more sensitive than the original Emitron and iconoscope tubes and, in some cases, this ratio was considerably greater.

 The same year, the British government set up a committee (the "Television Committee") to advise on the future of TV broadcasting.
-The committee recommended that a "high definition" service (defined by them as being a system of 240 lines or more) to be run by the BBC be established.
+The committee recommended that a "high definition" service (defined by them as being a system of 240 lines or more) be established, to be run by the BBC.
 The recommendation was accepted and tenders were sought from industry.
-Two tenders were received: one from the Baird company offering a 240-line mechanical system, and the other from EMI offering a 405-line all-electronic one employing the Emitron.
-The Television Committee advised that they were unable to choose between the two systems and that both tenders should be accepted, the two systems to be run together for an experimental period.
+Two tenders were received: one from the Baird company offering a 240-line mechanical system, the other from EMI offering a 405-line all-electronic system employing the Emitron.
+The Television Committee advised that they were unable to choose between the two systems and that both tenders should be accepted, then the two systems run together for an experimental period.

 Broadcasting of the resulting BBC Television Service from its Alexandra Palace site began on 2 November 1936, at first time-sharing broadcasts with the 240-line Baird system.
 However, in January 1937, after three months of trials, the Baird system was abandoned in favour of exclusive broadcasting with the 405-line Marconi-EMI system on VHF, which was more reliable and visibly superior.
 This was the world's first regular high-definition television service and became the standard for all British TV broadcasts until the 1960s.
 It was later adopted by other TV organisations around the world.
-The Emitron was used for the first outside broadcasting, at the televising of the Coronation of George VI and Elizabeth by the BBC in May 1937.
+The Emitron was used for the first outside broadcast, the televising of the Coronation of George VI and Elizabeth by the BBC in May 1937.

 In 1955, Schoenberg was appointed to the board of EMI.
 He was awarded the IET Faraday Medal from the British Institution of Electrical Engineers in 1954 and was knighted by Queen Elizabeth II in 1962.

 He died in London in 1963 and was buried in the Liberal Jewish Cemetery, Willesden, in the London Borough of Brent.